Peer Effects in Consideration and Preferences: Extensions

 \subsection{Nonobservable Default}

-In many settings, the decision to choose the default alternative often is not observed.
+In many settings, the decision to choose the default alternative is often not observed.
 For example, if the default is ``do nothing,'' then at any point in time that there is no change in the behavior of a given agent, we do not know whether she woke up and decided to do nothing or she did not have an opportunity to make a new decision.
-When this happens, even in continuous-time data setting (Dataset 1), there is no hope to separately identify $\lambda_a$ and $\operatorname{P}_a$.
+When this happens, even in a continuous-time data setting (Dataset 1), there is no hope to separately identify $\lambda_a$ and $\operatorname{P}_a$.
 Therefore, some form of normalization is required.
-In the empirical application at the end of the paper, we find it convenient to assume that $\lambda_a=1$.
-This implies that, on average, agents have an opportunity to make a choice once per unit of time (in our empirical application, on average, firms make a decision every day).
+In our empirical application, we find it convenient to assume that $\lambda_a=1$.
+This implies that, on average, agents have an opportunity to make a choice once per unit of time.
 Once $\lambda_a$ is normalized, we can identify the CCPs $\operatorname{P}_a$ from the data directly, with which we can follow the identification results for network structure, consideration probabilities, and choice rules.